visionmedia/batch/Readme.md

 #### `batch.throws(throws)`

-Set wether Batch will or will not throw up.
+Set whether Batch will or will not throw up.

 #### `progress` event